tanyelai/vcce/README.md

-# ViCE
+# VCCE

 This repository is a Python source code designed to perform data management for PTB-XL, feature extraction, feature selection, and extraction of counterfactual clues.
-Additionally, ViCE includes a novel application for visualizing the counterfactual clues on electrocardiograms.
+Additionally, VCCE includes a novel application for visualizing the counterfactual clues on electrocardiograms.

 ## Installation